Peter M. Cicchino Public Service Awards

 Please see below for the profiles of the Cicchino Award winners at the 2014 dinner.
-There was no Public Interest Entrepreneur Award given in 2014, as that distinction is not awarded every year.
+No Public Interest Entrepreneur Award was given in 2014, as that distinction is not awarded every year.
 Rather, it is awarded when an exceptional student or student group has developed an independent project that demonstrates a creative approach to a pressing social justice issue, addresses the identified issue, and fills a gap in the need for legal services.
 Please read below for details about the 2013 winner of the Public Interest Entrepreneur Award, Talila Lewis.
 In addition, click on this link to learn more information about the Public Interest Entrepreneur Award and its recipients.

 2013-2014 Peter M. Cicchino Public Service Award Recipients